All Natural Deodorant

 Propylene Glycol - PG is used to create a silky, smooth texture.
 While it's not known to be harmful by itself, PG can act as an absorption enhancer, meaning that it increases the body's absorption rates of all those other bad chemicals.

 Of course, the list of toxic chemicals is much longer, but this isn't a chemistry lesson.
 We just want you to be familiar with the biggest and the worst.

-Directions: Apply a dime size with clean fingers and massage in circular motion.
+Directions: Apply a dime size with clean fingers and massage under arms in circular motion.
 Give it a minute and it will soak right into your skin without leaving a residue.